 Instructions

-- Stir in the cheese, cream, and a little more butter if you’d like.
-Season with salt and pepper and serve.
+- Once the pressure is released and you're able to open the lid, stir in the cheese, cream, cooked bacon pieces and a little more butter if you'd like.

 Notes